Cigarette advertising in Indonesia

 Cigarette advertising in Indonesia is presently allowed, and as of 2021, Indonesia is the only country in the world to allow cigarette advertising.
-However, it is prohibited to show cigarettes and advertising must include smoking warning messages.
-In Indonesia itself, such advertisements known under the name iklan rokok in Indonesian.
+However, it is prohibited to show cigarettes, and advertising must include smoking warning messages.
+In Indonesia itself, such advertisements are known under the name iklan rokok in Indonesian.
 In 2003, cigarette advertising and promotions in Indonesia was valued at $250 million.
 In addition to television and outdoor advertisements, sporting events sponsored by cigarette brands or companies also occur.

-According to the mayor of Bogor, Bima Arya Sugiarto, smoking attempts among children and teens under 18 years are mostly caused by seeing cigarette advertisements and promotions.
+According to the mayor of Bogor, Bima Arya Sugiarto in 2021, smoking attempts among children and teens under 18 years are mostly caused by seeing cigarette advertisements and promotions.
+Cigarette advertisements are also considered to be the most manipulative, according to the Indonesian Consumer Organization (YLKI) in 2017.

 Regulation

-Per Article 46 of the Indonesian Broadcasting Law, cigarette advertisements are prohibited from showing cigarette packaging or smoking scenes, with the exception of the Peringatan: Merokok Membunuhmu (Warning: Smoking can kills you) warning used by advertisements during 2013 to 2018, which features the image of a man smoking in front of skulls.
+Per Article 46 of the Indonesian Broadcasting Law, cigarette advertisements are prohibited from showing cigarette packaging or smoking scenes, with the exception of the Peringatan: Merokok Membunuhmu (Warning: Smoking kills you) warning used by advertisements during 2013 to 2018, which features the image of a man smoking in front of skulls.
 It has been replaced ever since with image of a laryngeal cancer survivor underwent laryngectomy, due to presumed contradictive effect for promoting smoking.
-Currently, it says: with quitline number included.
+Until 2024, it says: Peringatan: Karena Merokok, Saya Terkena Kanker Tenggorokan, followed by a toll-free quitline number operated by the Ministry of Health.
+Mentioning the product as cigarettes is also prohibited, with the exception of warning messages that already mentioned the Indonesian word for smoking, merokok.
+This rule was technically violated by a Sukun Merah Wangi advertisement dated from early 2010s, of which was possibly only aired on certain local TV stations.
+The word kretek is not covered by this rule, and thus commonly used by the cigarette advertisements to refer their product type.